roman-neuhauser/Ansel-wiki/Contributing-to-R&Darktable.md

 R&Darktable is not a community project in the sense that [design by committee](https://en.wikipedia.org/wiki/Design_by_committee) will not be accepted.
 I'm the designer, I lead the design process and decisions.

+## About discussions

+We live in a World where the volume of information and communication has become overwhelming and humans don't have the bandwidth to process all of it.
+Endless threads and unregulated conversations are actively harming communication by diluting important information and exhausting the reader. **Discussion is solely meant to reach an understanding and proceed to actionable decisions**.

+For chat or general questions, please use the [discussions forum](https://github.com/Aurelien-Pierre/R-Darktable/discussions).

+In PR and issues, please try to stay concise and on-point :

+* Lists of technical details (like OS, use of OpenCL, screen size, etc.) should make use of bullet lists.
+* Screenshots and drawings can go a long way.
+* If you are replying to a particular point or person, quote the section of text you are replying to.
+* Break your text into paragraphs of roughly 4 to 8 lines, but avoid sending each sentence to a new paragraph.

+Good principles on issues/tickets interactions can be found [here](https://www.yegor256.com/2014/11/24/principles-of-bug-tracking.html)

 # Design process

 The purpose of a sane design process is to avoid biasing the solutions too early with one's pet design/tech and to avoid getting lost in the technicalities, but to always come back to the core basics and principles of what we are doing: post-processing possibly large batches of raw images for all kinds of output media.